 So faith comes from hearing, and hearing through the word of Christ.
 But I ask, have they not heard?
 Indeed they have, for "Their voice has gone out to all the earth, and their words to the ends of the world."
 But I ask, did Israel not understand?
 First Moses says, "I will make you jealous of those who are not a nation; with a foolish nation I will make you angry."
 Then Isaiah is so bold as to say, "I have been found by those who did not seek me; I have shown myself to those who did not ask for me."
 But of Israel he says, "All day long I have held out my hands to a disobedient and contrary people."
 (Romans 10:1-4, 17-21 ESV)

 Reflecting and Thinking

 How should we apply this chapter?
-Do we today ever seek salvation/righteousness (the blessing of God) without wanting God?
+Do we today ever seek God's salvation/righteousness (the blessings of God) without wanting God?
 What does it mean to seek God by faith?
 Israel heard the message but misheard it.
 Do we ever mishear the message, yet rest confidently as we affirm that we "know" the Bible (v.
 17)?
 What do you think of God's reasons for rejecting Israel?
 How many of the reasons given also apply to us?

 Dear God, we want to be more zealous, but we want to be zealous about your will and way and not only for our benefit.
 Help us seek your righteousness and submit to it.
 In our more sober moments, we fear that we may seek well and submit poorly.
 Help us avoid attitudes of exclusivity.
 Be with us as we seek to bring good news to the entire world, we pray in Jesus' name, Amen.